 La Jolla CA is a jewel, both in terms of its scenic coastal beauty and as a rough translation of the Spanish “la joya” meaning jewel.
 Whether or not one believes this proposed origin of the name, La Jolla is a spectacular coastal town that appeals to residents and visitors alike.

-La Jolla is officially part of San Diego and consists of multiple neighborhoods perched on the hills leading down to the ocean and in the flatlands of La Jolla Shores north of the village.
-The combination of fabulous beaches, rocky shorelines, dramatic coastal bluffs, Mt.
-Soledad (offering amazing 360-degree views), very upscale shopping and dining area in La Jolla Village, boutique hotels, and expensive, beautiful homes combine to make La Jolla one of the most expensive communities in San Diego County.
-Because of its popularity, however, be aware that parking, especially during the summer months, can be a very precious and hard-to-find commodity.
+La Jolla is officially part of San Diego and consists of multiple neighborhoods perched on the hills leading down to the ocean and in the flatlands of La Jolla Shores north of La Jolla Village.
+The combination of fabulous beaches (you may have heard about the famous Blacks Beach), rocky shorelines, dramatic coastal bluffs, Mt.
+Soledad (offering amazing 360-degree views), a very upscale shopping and dining area in La Jolla Village, boutique hotels, and expensive, beautiful homes, many with dramatic ocean views, combine to make La Jolla one of the most expensive communities in San Diego County.
+Because of its popularity, however, be aware that parking, especially during the summer months, can be a very precious and hard-to-find commodity, in particular in the Village and near La Jolla Cove.

 But this inconvenience is a small price to pay to explore a town with gorgeous views and an endless array of things to do, including excellent theatre at the La Jolla Playhouse on the UCSD campus, and the outstanding Museum of Contemporary Art (also with a location in San Diego).

-La Jolla is not without a significant business and educational environment and substantial brain power.
+La Jolla is not without a significant business and educational environment and substantial brain power, as well as a hub of life sciences companies.
 The University of California’s San Diego campus is here, as is the world-renowned Scripps Institution of Oceanography and the San Diego Supercomputer Center.
 National University is also headquartered here.

 Several significant research facilities including the Scripps Institute, the Burnham Institute, and the Salk Institute can be found along Torrey Pines Boulevard, and a number of high tech and life sciences companies make La Jolla their corporate home.